1860 civil conflict in Mount Lebanon and Damascus: Casualties in Mount Lebanon and environs

 Most sources put the figure of those killed between 7,000 and 11,000, with some claiming over 20,000 or 25,000.
 A letter in the English Daily News in July 1860 stated that between 7,000 and 8,000 had been murdered, 5,000 widowed, and 16,000 orphaned.
 James Lewis Farley, in a letter, spoke of 326 villages, 560 churches, 28 colleges, 42 convents, and 9 other religious establishments having been totally destroyed.
 Churchill puts the figures at 11,000 murdered, 100,000 refugees, 20,000 widows and orphans, 3,000 habitations burnt to the ground, and 4,000 perishing from destitution.
 Other estimates claim 380 Christian villages were destroyed.

+Civil Conflict in Damascus

-Massacre of Christians in Damascus
+Massacre of Christians

 An anti-Christian pogrom in Damascus, referred to popularly as Ṭoshat an-Naṣṣāra (طوشة النصارى, lit.
 'Riot of the Christians'), broke out in July when a crowd of Druzes, Bedouins, Arab Muslim city commoners, and Kurdish auxiliary forces attacked the inner city Christian neighborhood of Bab Tuma, resulting in the death of thousands of Christians.